US view of Putin: Angry, frustrated, likely to escalate war

 Intelligence analysts think Putin’s recent raising of Russia’s nuclear alert level was “probably intended to deter the West from providing additional support to Ukraine,” she said.

 The White House’s concern about escalation has at times frustrated both Democrats and Republicans.
-After initially signaling support, the Biden administration declined in recent days to support a Polish plan to donate Soviet-era warplanes to Ukraine that would have required the U.S. to participate in the transfer.
-The administration previously delayed sanctions on the Nord Stream 2 pipeline and would not send Stinger air-defense missiles to Ukraine before changing course.
+After initially signalling support, the Biden administration declined in recent days to support a Polish plan to donate Soviet-era warplanes to Ukraine that would have required the US to participate in the transfer.
+The administration previously delayed sanctions on the Nord Stream 2 pipeline and would not send Stinger air-defence missiles to Ukraine before changing course.

 “I think it comes off as quibbling,” Quigley said.
 “If anyone thinks that Putin is going to distinguish and differentiate — ‘Oh, well, they’re taking off from Poland’ — he sees all of this as escalatory.”